Debrief Climate Summit Sharm-el-Sheikh - climate change and humanitarian action #3

-KUNO debriefing of the Climate Change Conference (COP) on climate in Sharm-el-Sheikh (November).
+During this webinar, KUNO organized a debrief of the Climate Change Conference (COP) on climate in Sharm-el-Sheikh (November).
 Of course, we know what the conference brought, and most of us are disappointed.
-At this debriefing we will focus the stories behind the scenes: what contributed to the disappointing results and were there perhaps some bright spots?
+What contributed to the disappointing results and were there perhaps some bright spots?

-The main topics we’ll ask all panelists to reflect on are:
+The main topics we asked all panelists to reflect on were:

 1. Taking stock of the summit: biggest achievement & biggest disappointment.